 - 1. The fundamental concepts, principles, and basic information are deemed necessary in their field of specialization. - 2.
 The technical/clinical skills required in the field of specialization. - 3.
 Communication skills, in English and Spanish, written and spoken, and interpersonal skills, to effectively communicate with patients, colleagues, and other members of the community. - 4.
 The skills and attitudes conducive to personal and professional development, through continuous study throughout their lives. - 5.
 The skills and knowledge required to identify and assess reliable sources of information, to discern and be able to analyze it and apply it according to the required tasks. - 6.
 The fundamental values and the ethical and humanistic attitudes to practice their profession, emphasizing professionalism, empathy, compassion, integrity, and dedication. - 7.
 The added value of collaboration among multiple health workers from different professional backgrounds learning and working together with patients, families, carers (caregivers), and communities to deliver the highest quality of patient-centered care. - 8.
-The awareness for how Diversity, Equity, Inclusion, and Social Justice impact access and delivery of care within the healthcare systems for diverse patient populations.
+The respect for the dignity of all human beings.